2010 Miami Hurricanes football team

 The 2010 Miami Hurricanes football team represented the University of Miami during the 2010 NCAA Division I FBS football season.
-The Hurricanes were coached by Randy Shannon during the regular season, then coached by Jeff Stoutland (interim) during their bowl game and played their home games at Sun Life Stadium.
+The Hurricanes were coached by Randy Shannon during the regular season, then led by interim head coach Jeff Stoutland during their bowl game and played their home games at Sun Life Stadium.
 They are members of the Coastal Division of the Atlantic Coast Conference.
 They finished the season 7–6, 5–3 in ACC play and were invited to the Sun Bowl where they were defeated by Notre Dame, 33–17.